 Many still consider Star Wars Galaxies to be of the best MMOs ever made thanks to its wide variety of complex systems and emergent gameplay.
 These experiences offer a level of immersion that is unmatched in both modern MMOs and Star Wars games alike.

-Star Wars Galaxies’ official servers were shuttered in 2011.
-Even before it closed however players were keeping the flame alive on rogue servers (sometimes also referred to as private servers or emulators) such as SWGEmu.
+Star Wars Galaxies’ official servers were shuttered long ago, but even before then players were keeping the flame alive on rogue servers (sometimes also referred to as private servers or emulators) such as SWGEmu.
 Over a decade after that shutdown, there are now a whole host of options for players wanting to either relive their time in the game or experience it for the very first time.

-Sadly, getting into the game isn’t quite as easy as hitting install on Steam, but thankfully it doesn’t require too much time and effort once you know how.
+While getting into the game isn’t quite as easy as hitting install on Steam, it doesn’t require too much time and effort once you know how.